jontg/no-server-november/README.md

 Follow the same steps as above; this time the bot is named [@ServerImage].
 This time however, we need to respond to direct messages — that means we're going to need to set up some webhooks using the [Activity API].
 I set up an Account Activity API Sandbox, and added my new Image Classifier app to a dev environment there.
+Also, don't forget to change the permissions of the app to include read, write *and* direct messages.
+Do this before creating access tokens...

 In order to register a webhook, we first need to implement a GET end-point to prove to Twitter that this endpoint is owned by this application; we borrow heavily from [another codebase] for their CRC